-To run SEASAVE with a Command Line Parameter:

-1. In the Windows Start menu, select Run.
+To run SEASAVE with a Command Line Parameter: Notes: If the path includes any spaces, enclose the path in quotes ("path").
+See the In the Windows Start menu, select Run.
 The Run dialog box appears.
 Enter the command line parameter(s) as shown below: